yukunma/yukun-portfolio/_pages/research.md

 ---
 layout: page
 permalink: /research/
-title: Research
+title: Other Papers
-description: This is a collection of my published and working papers.
+description: This is a collection of my published and working papers other than JMP.
 nav: true
 nav_order: 2
 ---